Illinois environmental group sues over coal ash pollution

-CHICAGO (AP) — An Illinois environmental group is suing the owner of a shuttered power plant where contaminants from old coal ash ponds are seeping into a river used for recreation.
+CHICAGO (AP) — An Illinois environmental group filed a federal lawsuit Wednesday against the owner of a shuttered power plant where contaminants from old coal ash ponds are seeping into the state’s only National Scenic River, saying federal and state environmental agencies aren’t doing enough to stop it.

-Prairie Rivers Network claims in the suit Wednesday that Dynegy Midwest Generation is violating the Clean Water Act by allowing heavy metals to seep from the riverbank along the Middle Fork of the Vermilion River.
+Prairie Rivers Network claims that Dynegy Midwest Generation is violating the Clean Water Act and harming the Middle Fork of the Vermilion River because elevated levels of heavy metals — including arsenic, chromium, iron, lead and manganese — are oozing from the riverbanks after groundwater flows through three unlined ash pits.
+The pits, more than 40 feet deep in some areas, contain more than 3 million cubic yards (2.29 million cubic meters) of ash deposited between 1955 and 2011.

-A 17-mile portion of the river designated as a National Scenic River flows along the eastern boundary of the former Vermilion Power Station about 135 miles (217 kilometers) south of Chicago.
+The river, a favorite with kayakers and canoers, flows along the eastern boundary of the former Vermilion Power Station about 135 miles (217 kilometers) south of Chicago, and a 17-mile (27-kilometer) section was designated a scenic river.

-The plant, closed in 2011, left more than 3 million cubic yards (2.29 million cubic meters) of ash.
+Earthjustice filed the lawsuit in U.S. District Court in Urbana on behalf of Prairie Rivers Network.
+It asks the court to order Dynegy to stop unpermitted discharges and pay civil penalties.

 Most Read Business Stories